otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-abstract-data-types.md

 * Insertion: Adding a new key-value pair to the map
 * Deletion: Removing a key-value pair from the map
-* Lookup: Retrieving the value associated with a given key
+* Lookup: Retrieving a value associated with a given key
-* Update: Modifying the value associated with a given key
+* Update: Modifying a value associated with a given key

 Here is an example of a simple map class implemented using a hash table: